LutherCS/aads-class-pub/README.md

 PYTHONPATH=.
 ```

-Note that _.env_ is excluded from version control and has to be added to each copy of the repository
+Note that _.env_ is excluded from version control and has to be added to each copy of the repository.
+Also, this step may not be necessary.

 - Install _pythonds3_ to use textbook implementations of various data structures and algorithms.